spectrocloud/librarium/docs/docs-content/palette-cli/commands/pcg.md

 tags: ["palette-cli"]
 ---

-The `pcg` subcommand supports Private Cloud Gateway (PCG) operations, such as installing a PCG cluster and validating its installation.
+The `pcg` command supports Private Cloud Gateway (PCG) operations, such as installing a PCG cluster and validating its installation.
 A local [kind](https://kind.sigs.k8s.io/) cluster is created to facilitate creating the PCG cluster in the target environment.
-You do not need to install kind or any other dependencies, the CLI includes all the required dependencies to stand up the kind cluster.
+You do not need to install kind or any other dependencies.
+The CLI includes all the required dependencies to set up the kind cluster.

 The `pcg` command exposes the following subcommand.